pinobatch/240p-test-mini/gameboy/README.md

 144p Test Suite
 ===============

-The [240p Test Suite] is a homebrew software suite for video game consoles developed to help in the evaluation of upscalers, upscan converters and line doublers.
+The [240p Test Suite] is a homebrew application for video game consoles that helps evaluate compatibility of upscalers and other video processors, either stand-alone or built into a TV, with retro consoles' video.

-MDFourier is tool to compare audio signatures and generate graphs that show how they differ.
+MDFourier is a tool to compare audio signatures and generate graphs that show how they differ.
 A tone generator produces a signal for recording from the console, and the analysis program compares the frequencies to a reference recording and displays the results.